How to Upload Files Directly from the Browser to Fastio

 Evidence and Performance Benchmarks

 According to the AWS Compute Blog, direct client uploads can reduce application server bandwidth costs by 100% for file operations.
-Because the file data bypasses your application server, your backend infrastructure only handles the lightweight JSON requests required to generate the URL and confirm the upload.
+Because the file data bypasses your application server, your backend infrastructure only handles the lightweight requests required to open the Receive share, mint the guest token, and confirm the file later.
 It no longer has to process the megabytes or gigabytes of actual file data.

 In practical terms, this means an application server that previously struggled to handle multiple large video uploads can easily manage many more concurrent uploads.
-The backend merely orchestrates the permission slips, while the heavy lifting of moving data is offloaded to Fastio's globally distributed infrastructure.
+The backend merely orchestrates the guest slot, while the heavy lifting of moving data is offloaded to Fastio.
 This architectural shift improves scalability and reduces latency for the end user.
 It also stabilizes your core application performance under heavy load.

 The Direct Upload Architecture